AJsuper007/AJsuper007/README.md

 - 🌱 I’m currently learning micro:bit and  how they are used in life.
 - 💞️ I’m looking to collaborate on using micro:bit so they can be turned into working machines.
 - 📫 How to reach me on github or gmail: aindriusjohnson@gmail.com
-- 😄 Pronouns: Just my name: Aindrius
+- 😄 Pronouns: Just my username: AJsuper007
 - ⚡ Fun fact: I started coding when I was a child and I still am a child.

 [![MasterHead](https://visme.co/blog/wp-content/uploads/2019/10/animated-presentation-software-header.gif)]()